Physiological Mechanisms: Underlying High Salt Diets and Cancer

-I recently received a question from Bill, “I would also like to know what the purported mechanism for low sodium and low cancer is?”
+I recently received a question: “I would also like to know what the purported mechanism for low sodium and low cancer is?”

 Let me first preface this question with my original blog that precipitated the question.
 Dr. Jansson sent me this in his unpublished book manuscript on May 10, 1997 (Found here: //thepaleodiet.com/a-rare-and-never-before-published-book-chapter-concerning-salt-and-cancer/).
 Accordingly, the information in his book is now more than 20 years old and unfortunately, Dr. Jansson died on May 23, 1998.
 Dr. Jansson’s book runs about 300 pages in length, is hand typed, double spaced, and contains the following 10 Chapters:

 3. Diet and dietary carcinogens and anticarcinogens

 5. Aging and cellular and total body potassium and sodium

 7. Altitude and cellular potassium and sodium and cancer